Pavel Petrovich Anosov

 Pavel Petrovich Anosov (Аносов Павел Петрович) (10 July 1796 (Old Calendar, 29 June), Tver — 25 May 1851 (Old Calendar, 13 May) was a Russian mining engineer, a metallurgical scientist, a major organizer of the mining industry, a researcher of the nature of the Southern Ural, governor of Tomsk and a General-Major.
-His family name is Anosov, his name was Pavel and his father's name was Peter, hence the patronymic name Petrovich.

 Early life

 Anosov was the son of a petty clerk, and became an orphan at 13 years old.
 When his father died he left four young children as orphans: two older brothers, Peter and Pavel, and two younger sisters.
 The orphans took over the education of their maternal grandfather, mining official Sabakin Lev Fedorovich who was a mechanic in the Kama plants in Izhevsk and Votkinsk.

 The grandfather sent Pavel with his elder brother Peter to the St. Petersburg Mining Cadet Corps in 1810, during which time his brother Peter died.
 Pavel Anosov's skill at mathematics and science led him to early success.

 In 1817 he completed his Mining corps (Mountain corps) training, and joined the state factories at Zlatoust as a trainee.
 He took care of his younger sisters, the youngest of whom was soon married.
 The other remained a spinster at the time of Paul Anosov's death, and remained gravely unwell at their home.